euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForiOS/Apps/SDKExampleApplication/README.md

 for instructions:
 [https://kb.vmware.com/s/article/2006985](https://kb.vmware.com/s/article/2006985)

+[Code in this directory](CustomHTTPProtocol/) is based on Apple sample code.
+The original code is published on the Apple website, [Apple sample code] (https://developer.apple.com/library/archive/samplecode/CustomHTTPProtocol/Introduction/Intro.html).

 # License
 Copyright 2022 VMware, Inc. All rights reserved.
 The Workspace ONE Software Development Kit integration samples are licensed